 As the global pandemic continues to elevate both business pressures and public scrutiny on every industry – from healthcare, to retail operations, to personal care services – it has also transformed American attitudes toward an often-overlooked yet critically important industry: food and agribusiness.

 A new consumer intelligence survey fielded by G&S Business Communications found Americans are changing their consumption behaviors and their perceptions of the food supply chain as a direct result of the coronavirus.
-From food safety and quality to availability and affordability, people are beginning to think differently about where their food comes from and the significance of the nation’s farming infrastructure.
+From food safety and quality to availability and affordability, people are thinking differently about where their food comes from and the significance of the nation’s farming infrastructure.

 Food Fears: Consumers Voice Concerns About Supply and Safety

 - Americans say the coronavirus has raised their concerns about food safety and availability.
 Compared to a few months ago, a majority of Americans say they are more concerned about food availability (77%), food safety (69%), food affordability (58%), food waste (55%) and food quality (52%).
 Moreover, these concerns are directly rooted in the COVID-19 pandemic: Over half (54%) of Americans say they are at least somewhat concerned about contracting the coronavirus through the food they eat, while nearly two thirds (66%) are at least somewhat concerned about contracting the disease through food packaging.